teamniteo/handbook/onboarding.md

 Gearing up
 ==========

 * [ ] A member of the @niteoweb/peopleops team will create your very own `<initials>@teamniteo.com` email address.
-Use it for all company-related communication, internally and with third-party contacts.
+Use it for all Niteo-related communication, internally and with third-party contacts.
 Please speak up if you would prefer a different address.
 * [ ] Set up S/MIME email encryption for your @teamniteo email address.
 Generate a [free Comodo Certificate](https://www.comodo.com/home/email-security/free-email-certificate.php).
 There were some problems with the Comodo's form on Chrome in the past, try using Firefox if nothing happens.
 Now, you’ll need to Google on how to configure S/MIME encryption for your email client.
 We all use desktop-based (not Web-based) email clients, and you should too.
 Our favorites are Apple Mail and Mozilla Thunderbird, but feel free to use your own as long as it supports S/MIME encryption.
 Verify that encryption works by emailing someone from the @niteoweb/peopleops team.
 * [ ] Now that encryption is configured, you need to configure the OpenVPN secure tunnel so you can connect to our internal services.
 First, install the `Tunnelblick` app if you are on a Mac or the `openvpn` package on Linux.
 When done ask @zupo (by posting a comment to this issue) to email you the OpenVPN configuration files --  normally you just double-click them and follow instructions.
 * [ ] When you manage to connect to our VPN you will then be able to access https://intra.niteoweb.com/.
 Ask @niteoweb/peopleops to create an account for you by posting a comment to this issue -- login credentials should arrive in a separate email.